native-land-digital/next-nld/README.md

 ### Notes for current development to-dos

 Major:
-- Deployment first staging version
+- Testing the prod import (problems with slugs)
-- Getting dev credentials and various credentials sorted out, docs for deployment and local setup
+- Creating a "seed" build command for deploying to previews

 Minor:
 - Designing front page HTML